Macrometacorp/docs/docs/streams/stream-basics/messages.md

 - **Value -** The data carried by the message.
 All GDN messages carry raw bytes.
 - **Key -** Messages can optionally be tagged with keys, which can be useful for things like stream compaction.
 - **Properties -** An optional key-value map of user-defined properties.
-- **Producer name -** The name of the producer that produced the message.
-Producers are automatically given default names, but you can apply your own explicitly as well.
+- **Producer name -** The name of the producer that sent the message.
+Producers are automatically named, or you can name them.
-- **Sequence ID -** Each GDN stream message belongs to an ordered sequence on its stream.
-A message's sequence ID is its ordering in that sequence.
+- **Sequence ID -** Each GDN message belongs to an ordered sequence on its stream.
+A message's sequence ID is its order in that sequence.
-- **Publish time -** The timestamp of when the message was published, automatically applied by the producer.
+- **Publish time -** The timestamp when the message was published.
+Automatically applied by the producer.
-- **Event time -** An optional timestamp that applications can attach to the message representing when something happened, such as when the message was processed.
-The event time of a message is 0 if none is explicitly set.
+- **Event time -** An optional timestamp which other applications can use to track events.
+Default is `0`.

 By default, GDN does the following: